AliTajeldin/solidjs-dep-graph/docs/api.md

 ```
 * `shape` : the id of the builtin or registered custom shape.
 (Default "rect")
 * `width`/`height` : override heruistic to compute width/height with explict user specified width/height in pixels.
+* `imageUrl` : if node type is "image", then this field has to be specified to indicate the url of the image source.
 * `dbClickCB` : a callback function that is called when user double clicks on a node.
 The callback is provide the `Node` instance that was clicked and the double click event as parameters.
 * `shapeStyle` : style override of default shape style (e.g. can specify color, fill, stroke, etc.)
 * `labelStyle` : style override of node label style (e.g. font size, type, color, etc.)